onropepro/OnRope.pro/server/help-content/modules/install-app.md

 # How To Install the App

-OnRopePro is a Progressive Web App (PWA), which means you can install it directly on your device for quick access without going through an app store.
-Once installed, OnRopePro works just like a native app with its own icon on your home screen.
+OnRopePro is a Progressive Web App (PWA) that you can install directly on your device for quick access.
+Once installed, it works like a native app with its own icon on your home screen.

 ## Why Install the App?